 - Improve the achievement and employability skills of pupils in some of our most challenging schools

 - Create greater social cohesion by addressing the critical gap between employer requirements and the skills and aspirations of pupils in disadvantaged areas within Northern Ireland

-Schools currently involved include: Ashfield Girls’ High School; Ballyclare Secondary School; Belfast Boys’ Model School; Fort Hill Integrated College; Lagan Integrated College; Lisneal College; Malone Integrated College; Mercy Primary School; Oakgrove Integrated College; St Brigid’s College; St Columb’s College and St Joseph’s Boys’ L’Derry.
+Schools currently involved include: Ashfield Girls’ High School; Ballyclare Secondary School; Belfast Boys’ Model School; Fort Hill Integrated College; Lagan Integrated College; Lisneal College; Malone Integrated College; Mercy Primary School; Oakgrove Integrated College; St Brigid’s College; St Columb’s College, St Joseph’s Boys’ L’Derry and Ulidia Integrated College.

-Businesses currently involved include: Allen & Overy; Baker McKenzie; Belfast International Airport; firstsource Solutions Ltd; Lloyds Banking Group; Westrock MPS and Pinsent Masons.
+Businesses currently involved include: Allen & Overy; Baker McKenzie; Belfast International Airport; firstsource Solutions Ltd; Graham Asset Management; Lloyds Banking Group; Westrock MPS and Pinsent Masons.